paolaUWB/QuasarResearchWebsite/README.md

          1. Type 'python -m pip list' into VS Code's terminal
          1. This will list all installed packages
          1. If the package you need is not in the list, enter 'pip install [package name]' to the terminal
-            1. For example, if you need to insta'l PyMySql, enter 'pip install PyMySQL' to the terminal
+            1. For example, if you need to install PyMySql, enter 'pip install PyMySQL' to the terminal

     1. Setting the virtual enviroment in VS Code
          1. type "path" into the windows search bar and click "edit the system environment variables"